-As discussed above, these results are consistent with considerable mitigation of initial negative effects of policy-types on the margin when interest rates are higher, except for loan-targeted and demand measures.
+As discussed above, these results are consistent with considerable mitigation of initial negative effects of policytypes on the margin when interest rates are higher, except for loan-targeted and demand measures.
 To the extent that low profitability is a matter of concern to financial stability, consideration in the context of the stance of monetary policy should be given to choosing measures that do not reduce the margin, so long as they are effective in reducing credit growth and enhancing resilience.

 For individual measures, we find quite a marked variation in the overall effect on the margin from the combination of different macroprudential policies at level and difference with a given interest rate.
-This result is driven by the significance for certain policies of the leveraged effects MPPCBR, DMPPCBR and/or DMPP(-1)CBR(-1).
+This result is driven by the significance for certain policies of the leveraged effects MPP\CBR, DMPP\CBR and/or DMPP(-1)\CBR(-1).
 Without going into detail on all the outcomes, some general points can be made:

 First, effects of policy in terms of sign are generally consistent over the different time horizons, with a policy that has a negative or positive effect on the margin in the first year having a negative or positive effect in the long run also.
-Measures affecting portfolio decisions such as loan restrictions (LOANR) and credit growth limits (LCG) have consistent negative effects on the margin while resilience measures such as capital measures (CAPITAL), leverage limits (LVR) as well as liquidity measures (LIQUIDITY) and reserve requirements (RR) are consistently positive.
+Measures affecting portfolio decisions such as loan restrictions have consistent negative effects on the margin while resilience measures such as capital measures, leverage limits and reserve requirements are consistently positive.

 For measures with a consistent positive effect, the boost to the margin is greater the higher the interest rate.
-This is also the case for debt-service-to income policies (DSTI) where the initial effect at low rates is negative and for the countercyclical buffer (CCB) in the first two periods.
+This is also the case for debt-service-to income policies where the initial effect at low rates is negative and for the countercyclical buffer in the first two periods.
 These measures are thus favourable for resilience when monetary policy is tight.
 For those whose consistent effect is negative, on the other hand, higher interest rates lead to either an unchanged or a greater reduction in the margin.
 These policies should accordingly be used with an awareness of these effects if monetary policy is tightened.

-Effects of the countercyclical buffer (CCB) are not monotonic, as its long-term effect is negative while the short-run effects are largely positive.
+Effects of the countercyclical buffer are not monotonic, as its long-term effect is negative while the short-run effects are largely positive.
 The latter result should perhaps be taken with caution since the policy has only been used quite recently while short rates have remained low.
-A policy of limits on foreign exchange (LFX) shows a positive effect on the margin at low rates, while at higher rates the effect is negative over all three time horizons.
+A policy of limits on foreign exchange shows a positive effect on the margin at low rates, while at higher rates the effect is negative over all three time horizons.
 We suggest this may reflect its use in countries such as those in East Asia at times when short rates were generally high.

-4.4.3 Summary regarding policy interactions
+Summary regarding policy interactions

 We have found that macroprudential policy effects on the margin vary widely according to the level of interest rates and thus the tightness of monetary policy.
 The most common outcome is for the negative effects of macroprudential policies on the margin to be mitigated or offset when monetary policy is tight.
-This is despite results elsewhere in the literature that when both policies are tightened, they act as complements in reducing credit growth (Revelo et al 2020).
+This is despite results elsewhere in the literature that when both policies are tightened, they act as complements in reducing credit growth [49].
 During periods of loose monetary policy, on the other hand, tighter macroprudential policies are deleterious to margins and hence to potential to enhance resilience by building up capital, at least in the short run, even though the combined effects of both policies on credit growth is likely to be less.
 This is the case for the majority of the summary measures - and even where the effect on the margin is positive as for supply-general measures, it is more positive when rates are higher.
 These results are in line with Hypothesis 3.